The following information will help give you a more thorough understanding of GRS:

 Who attends Great River School?

-While the majority of our students begin in the 1st and 7th grades, we do enroll new students in each grade every year.
+While the majority of our students begin in the 1st and 7th grades, we enroll new students in each grade every year.
 Most of our students live within 3 or 4 miles of GRS, but students come from South Minneapolis, Inver Grove Heights, Stillwater and Shoreview to name just a few locations.
-Most years, the balance of girls and boys is fairly equal.
-Approximately 16% of our students are students of color.
+Demographics can be viewed at Minnesota Department of Education Report Card Website.

 How are the test scores?

 GRS views test scores as only one method of assessment.
 Teachers and administrators use standardized testing as a gauge for developing curriculum and supports for students.
 GRS students score above the state average in just about every category.
-For the specific testing data, please refer to the Board section of this website.
-Click on the Annual Reports (under Board above) for any year to see the results of the MCAs.
+Proficiency is reported on Minnesota Department of Education Report Card Website.

 Is there a lunch program?

-During the first few years of the school, we offered a pre-order lunch program.
-Currently, a cold lunch program is provided by Done Right Foods, a local food service company.
-We anticipate returning to a hot lunch program in the fall of 2014.
+A cold lunch program is provided by Done Right Foods, a local food service company.
 We also have hot water and microwaves available for students to heat up items they bring from home.
 The Adolescent 1 Cafe Occupation sells pizza slices on Wednesdays.

 How do you cover health and safety measures?